 Why we built CortexDB

-Every AI agent framework today has the same blind spot: memory.
+Every agent framework today has the same blind spot: memory.
 Agents can reason, plan, and execute tools.
 But ask them what happened yesterday, what decisions were made last week, or what a customer said three conversations ago, and they fall apart.

 The existing solutions approach this problem by running every piece of incoming data through an LLM to "summarize" it before storage.
 This sounds reasonable until you realize what it actually means: your data is being rewritten by a model that hallucinates, loses nuance, and costs $10,000/day at even modest scale.